-Faiza Patel serves as co-director of the Brennan Center’s Liberty and National Security Program.
-She has testified before Congress opposing the dragnet surveillance of Muslims, organized advocacy efforts against state laws designed to incite fear of Islam, and developed legislation creating an independent Inspector General for the NYPD.
+Faiza Patel serves as codirector of the Brennan Center’s Liberty & National Security Program.
+She has testified before Congress opposing the dragnet surveillance of Muslims, organized advocacy efforts against state laws designed to incite fear of Islam, and developed legislation creating an independent inspector general for the New York Police Department.

-Before joining the Brennan Center, Ms. Patel worked as a senior policy officer at the Organization for the Prohibition of Chemical Weapons in The Hague, and clerked for Judge Sidhwa at the International Criminal Tribunal for the former Yugoslavia.
-Born and raised in Pakistan, Ms. Patel is a graduate of Harvard College and the NYU School of Law.
+Before joining the Brennan Center, Patel worked as a senior policy officer at the Organization for the Prohibition of Chemical Weapons in the Hague and clerked for Judge Rustam S. Sidhwa at the International Criminal Tribunal for the former Yugoslavia.
+Born and raised in Pakistan, Patel is a graduate of Harvard College and NYU School of Law.